dv1651st/Applied-Programming/README.md

 # Overview

-Hello, my name is David Strelyuk, and I am a software developer!
-Here you will find all of my personal projects.
-Each project is intended to demonstrate my proficiency within a given subject matter.
-The subject in question can be found in the markdown file of each project folder.

-For this first project, I will be demonstrating that I have set up a public GitHub respository and have included a simple "hello world" file in the Python programming language.
+For this second project, I will be demonstrated a Java project that opens a window and allows the user to change the color of the window with any press of the key.
-Here you can find a brief first overview video.

 [Software Demo Video](https://youtu.be/bA49a2jqpI4)

 # Development Environment

 * Visual Studio Code
-* Python 3.9.0 64-bit
+* IntelliJ IDE
+* Java ll
 * GitHub

 {# Useful Websites}